dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/club/daos/dot-validator-alliance.md

       variant: secondary
 ---

-*Promoting decentralization and community support within the Polkadot ecosystem.*

 The **DOT Validator Alliance is a decentralized autonomous organization (DAO)** aimed at fostering a united, community-driven Polkadot ecosystem.
 Managed primarily on Discord, the alliance welcomes anyone interested in joining, with validators having the opportunity to become active DAO participants.
 The alliance’s manifesto outlines its core values and commitments, guiding its mission to support the Polkadot and Kusama networks.

 ## Manifesto: Core Values
 The Validator Alliance has articulated its foundational principles in a manifesto.
 These principles resonate with every member and align with the broader goals of the [**Polkadot ecosystem**](https://dablock.com/ecosystem/).
 The manifesto highlights the following key commitments:

 ### Community-Led Society
 The alliance believes in a **decentralized, community-led society** and aims to unite the DotSama ecosystem.
 - **Beyond Profit:** Passion for Support: Validators are encouraged to support the projects they validate and the success of the new crypto economy, not just seek profit.
 - **Service to the Network:** Validation is seen as a service to the network, emphasizing support for communities and nominators/delegators.